LibreCAD/docs/ref/coordinates.rst

     :scale: 50
     :alt: Cartesian Coordinates

-The *Cartesian* coordinate system is generally the standard system used in most CAD programs.
-A specific point in a drawing is located by exact distances from both the X and Y axes - for example a point in a drawing could be 60,45 (note the comma -, separates the two numbers) as shown here
+The *Cartesian* coordinate system is commonly used in most CAD programs.
+Cartesian coordinates take the form *X,Y* where X is the horizontal axis and Y is the vertical axis.
+A specific point in a drawing is located by exact distances from the X and Y axis - for example a point in a drawing could be 100,75 as shown here:

 |
 |